sathish-t/nanopore-mod-course/data/index.md

 #### Human

 The human dataset we are using is > 1 TB but we will be using only a small fraction of it.
-Due to sensitivities associated with human data, we are unable to provide you the subset we are using directly and you will have to recreate it using the commands below.
+As any human dataset is of a sensitive nature, we are unable to provide you the subset we are using directly and you will have to recreate it using the commands below.
+You will need to download tens of GB and use tens of minutes of computational time.

-To make a subset of the human data, please make a directory called `~/nanomod_course_data/human`.
+Please make a directory called `~/nanomod_course_data/human` to store the data.
 As stated in the yeast subsection above, you can use any other directory.
 Just remember to use the correct paths when executing commands in the course.

+We first make a subset of a mod BAM file as shown below.
 ```bash
 cd ~/nanomod_course_data/human
 mod_bam=http://ont-open-data.s3.amazonaws.com/cliveome_kit14_2022.05/gdna/basecalls/PAM63974/bonito_calls.bam